 The equality of humankind is central to Islam, and all other principles flow from it: spiritual notions of 'piety' and 'integrity' are none other than moral uprightness and earnest loyalty, the terms by which we judge social relations and civic responsibilities in modern societies.
 Thus the Qur'an states: "O mankind!
 Behold!
 We have created you from male and female, and have made you nations and tribes that ye may know one another.
-Indeed, the noblest of you, in the sight of God, is the best in conduct."3
+Indeed, the noblest of you, in the sight of God, is the best in conduct."

 And in his famous farewell speech the Prophet declared: "O people, indeed your Lord is one, and you are born of one [biological] father.
-In truth, there is no virtue of Arab over the non-Arab and non-Arab over the Arab, or white over black or black over white, except in piety [...].4 being without differentiating by religion, colour or race.
+In truth, there is no virtue of Arab over the non-Arab and non-Arab over the Arab, or white over black or black over white, except in piety [...].

+Islam, then, understood in its authentic interpretations, elevates the importance of the human being without differentiating by religion, colour or race.
 The Qur'an puts heavy stress on this over and over, for example: "Indeed We have honoured the children of Adam.
-We carry them over land and sea and have made provision of good things for them, and have elevated them above many of those whom We created with distinction."5
+We carry them over land and sea and have made provision of good things for them, and have elevated them above many of those whom We created with distinction."